 Also Read: How To Improve Your Patient Experience At Your Health Clinic

-This trend is evident, especially among the older generation (Hyman 2014).
-Have you ever had the pleasure of sitting with an older person to them reminisce about their past?
-As a child, my great-grandmother would tell stories about her youth in Arizona and even when my brother and me had heard her tales many times prior she was never bored of sharing stories, and we never got bored of the stories.
-The older generation is more likely to think of the past collectively as well as their own personal history as more pleasant or “better” than their current age.
+This trend is especially evident among the older generation (Hyman 2014).
+Have you ever had the pleasure of sitting with an older person as they reminisce about their past?
+As a child, my great-grandmother would tell stories about her youth in Arizona.
+Even though my brother and I had heard them many times before, she never tired of sharing them, and we never tired of listening.
+Older adults tend to view the past—both their personal history and collective experiences—as more pleasant or “better” than the present.

 The same study also revealed that the younger generation also fantasizes about the past.
 While they don’t consider the past as being “superior” to the current, they take an innate pleasure in their memories.